-Three delivery partners committed.
+Three delivery partners engaged.
 Course materials and tools are ready.
-Planning with Jacobs Well EEC, REF Environmental and BIEPA is underway — first cohort target: Late July / Late July / August 2026, ahead of the September migratory return.
+Planning with Jacobs Well EEC, REF Environmental and BIEPA is underway, first cohort target: Late June / July 2026, ahead of the September migratory return.

 Register interest →For or about?